 What are the selection procedures?
 Fellows are selected by the members of the Next Generation Social Sciences in Africa Fellowship Program Committee, who use established peer review procedures.
 The Fellowship Program Committee includes distinguished members of the academic and research communities of Africa, Europe, and North America.

 How many awards are offered in a given year?
-Approximately 45 awards are offered in a given year across all three fellowship opportunities and all five eligible countries.
+As many as 45 awards are offered in a given year across all three fellowship opportunities and all six eligible countries.